MaxIGL/SLAM_Igluna/README.md

 An algorithm was also created to generate the problem file HDLL for the task planner algorithm.
 (Algo occupancymap_planner)

-I (Maximilien Dreier), stay available for any question at maximilien.dreier@isae-supaero.fr
+I (Maximilien Dreier), stay available for any question at maximilienlp@gmail.com